zhrispineda/NightKhanAcademy/README.md

 > [!IMPORTANT]
 > You may need to enable `Allow unsigned extensions` under the Developer tab in Safari settings.
 If you do not see this option, you may need to enable `Show features for web developers` under Advanced in Safari settings.

+> [!WARNING]
+> Since Khan Academy is dynamically loaded, this extension could stop working properly without warning at any time.